 - Keep your refrigerator as cold as possible, without freezing anything, to maximize the lifespan of perishables.

 - Store produce in the crisper drawer with humidity level set to high.

 - Keep produce properly wrapped.
 For instance, fresh mushrooms are best kept in paper bags, not plastic.
-Check out this article from com for how to best store any fruit or vegetable.
+Check out this article from The Kitchen for how to best store any fruit or vegetable.

 - Clearly date-stamp perishable items and keep a list on your fridge of when they need to be consumed.